-Services that are covered for you

-Diabetes self-management training, diabetic services and supplies

-For all people who have diabetes (insulin and non-insulin users).
-Covered services include:

-- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
-Non-standard blood glucose monitors that are not provided free by a test strips manufacturer require a prior authorization (approval in advance) to be covered. - Diabetic testing supplies are available at a network medical equipment supplier or network mail-order supplier.
-Certain brands of these supplies are also available at any network pharmacy that has them (refer to the Diabetes Testing Supplies Flyer located on our website at www.vivaHealth.com/Medicare/MemberResources or call Member Services for assistance). - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+What you must pay when you get these Services that are covered for you services Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
+Covered services include: • \$0 for Medicare-Supplies to monitor your blood glucose: Blood glucose covered blood glucose monitor, blood glucose test strips, lancet devices and monitors. lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+Non-standard blood • \$0 per standard-size glucose monitors that are not provided free by a test box (as determined by strips manufacturer require a prior authorization the plan) for each (approval in advance) to be covered.
+Medicare-covered Diabetic testing supplies are available at a network diabetes supply item medical equipment supplier or network mail-order offered by network supplier.
+Certain brands of these supplies are also providers. available at any network pharmacy that has them (refer to the Diabetes Testing Supplies Flyer located on our website at www.VivaHealth.com/Medicare/MemberResources or call Member Services for assistance). • \$0 for Medicare-For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic customcovered therapeutic shoes, fitting and molded shoes (including inserts provided with such shoes) inserts. and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the noncustomized removable inserts provided with such shoes).
 Coverage includes fitting.
-Requires prior authorization (approval in advance) to be covered. - Diabetes self-management training is covered under certain conditions.
+Requires prior authorization (approval in advance) to be covered.
+Diabetes self-management training is covered under • There is no certain conditions. coinsurance, copayment, or deductible for members eligible for the diabetes selfmanagement training preventive benefit.